EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-smart-contract-single-node.md

 ```

 [[note | Note]]
 | You can also use three or more accounts, one for the smart contract and separate accounts for the host(s) and the challenger(s).

 [[warning | Keep your keys safe]]
 | Use a wallet to securely store private keys.
 Keep your private keys private and do not share your private keys with anyone.
 A private key provides full access to a blockchain account.

 ## Tic-tac-toe Smart Contract
 Once you have your eosio accounts you can create the smart contract.
-Use your favorite text editor of IDE to create the .hpp and.cpp files.
+Use your favorite text editor of IDE to create the `.hpp` and `.cpp` files.

 ### Smart Contract Requirements
-The tictactoe.hpp file (or header file) contains the declarations of the smart contract.
+The `tictactoe.hpp` file (or header file) contains the declarations of the smart contract.
 Declarations inform the smart contract compiler what data structures to use in the smart contract to represent the game board and track game play.
 The header file also declares the smart contract actions that operate the game.

-The tictactoe.cpp file contains implementations of the smart contract actions declared in the tictactoe.hpp header file and uses the data structures declared in the header file.
+The `tictactoe.cpp` file contains implementations of the smart contract actions declared in the `tictactoe.hpp` header file and uses the data structures declared in the header file.

 The “Compile and deploy the smart contract to the blockchain” section details compilation of the files.
-The compiler is the eosio-cpp tool from the EOSIO.CDT.
+The compiler is the `eosio-cpp` tool from the EOSIO.CDT.
 Click on this link for more information on the [EOSIO.CDT](https://developers.eos.io/manuals/eosio.cdt/latest/index "EOSIO.CDT documentation") .
 The EOSIO.CDT builds the smart contract and creates an ABI file.
 Click on this link for more information about [ABI Files](https://developers.eos.io/welcome/latest/getting-started/smart-contract-development/understanding-ABI-files "Understand ABL Files")

 ### Game Board Representation
-A std::vector represents the tic-tac-toe board.
+A `std::vector` represents the tic-tac-toe board.
 The number 0 marks an empty square.
 The number 1 denotes a movement by the host.
 The number 2 denotes a movement by the challenger.
 To make a movement, you push a transaction to the tic-tac-toe smart contract.

 Logically the board looks like: